eswan18/gradual-typing-prez/premark_slides/gradual-typing.md

 test.py:3: error: Argument 2 to "mystify" has incompatible type "str"; expected "float" Found 3 errors in 1 file (checked 1 source file)
 ```

----

-# Gradual Typing in Ruby

-- I don't have personal experience with typing in Ruby, but did a bit of research on it

-- The most popular typechecker is Sorbet

-    - Created by Stripe

-- Sorbet can use both:

-    - Inline annotations (e.g. `sig {params(x: Integer).returns(String)}`)

-    - Separate `.rbi` files that complement the source code